|

 explaining the tasks and any relevant choices.
 Right-clicking is

 the direct route, with a simple popup menu of choices displayed.
+Artifacts resulting from a task are shown under

 the appropriate task heading.
 They have a set of consistent operations